Analogue gravity with Bose-Einstein condensates: Basics of Bose-Einstein condensates

-are the classical and quantum pressure terms\footnote{The quantum pressure term is also known by quantum or Bohm potential, as it was identified by D. Bohm when he presented the De-Broglie-Bohm interpretation of quantum mechanics.}.
+where the $\xi-$dependent term provides a quantum correction to the pressure due to interactions\footnote{Note this contribution to the equations is independent of the interaction coupling since $gn^2\xi^2=\hbar^2n/m$.
+This quantum contribution to the dynamics is also known by quantum or Bohm potential, as it was identified by D. Bohm when he presented his hidden-variable theory as a potential interpretation of quantum mechanics \cite{Bohm:1951xw,Bohm:1951xx}.}.
 Particularizing for stationary condensates defined by a time-independent density and velocity profiles, requires $\partial_t V_\mathrm{ext}=0$ and $S(t,\vx)=-\mu t/\hbar+S_\mu(\vx)$, which leads again to the continuity equation and a generalized equations of state of the form